Tripods for Video Shooting

 The Manfrotto MVH500A has an integrated bubble level indicator which ensures easier management of the horizon level.
 The only thing is the position of the mid-level spreader.
 Mid-level spreaders don’t allow a tripod to be laid flat on the ground meaning for low angle shots this tripod will not be suitable.

-But for every other conceivable requirements, the Manfrotto MVH500A is a great value for money proposition.
-For the price you pay you also get a padded carry case which makes it easy to transport the tripod.
+But for every other conceivable requirement, the Manfrotto MVH500A is a great value for money proposition.
+For the price, you pay you also get a padded carry case which makes it easy to transport the tripod.